mykhailo-vaskivnyuk/y-n-w/todo/readme.md

 38. check schema and paramsSchema fields of endpoint
 39. check tighten if userId isnull
 40. combine confirm and restore tokens, add index
+41. at time zone
+42. Tighten messages
+43. changes not loader, board is loader, reconnect load Net if in
+44. one user can has several connections
+45. вас видалено? як перегрузити net?
+46. if chatId then min one connection is
+47. vote if one don't work
+48. connect by token, find parent net fic

+## FUNCTIONS

+### VOTE

+- single member can't vote

 ---

 # FRONT

 ## APP

+- send only required data in requests
+- confirm changes being loaded date
+- one loading proccess at a time
+- chain user_id with node_id (net_node_id) ?
+- which data reload on reconnect ?

 ## UI